Rulebook (17th Edition)

 Hypnotize

-To hypnotize a card means to change its controller to you; this moves it to your field and allows you to use it as if it was your own card.
-Only in-play minions can be hypnotized.
+To hypnotize a card is to change its controller to you; this moves it to your play area and allows you to use it as if it was your own card.
+Only on-field minions can be hypnotized.
 When the hypnotize effect ends, the hypnotized card's controller is changed back to the controller it had prior to the hypnotize effect resolving.

 It